Quetzalcoatlus Explained

 Feeding

-In 1996, Lehman and Langston rejected the scavenging hypothesis, pointing out that the lower jaw bent so strongly downwards that even when it closed completely a gap of over 5cm (02inches) remained between it and the upper jaw, very different from the hooked beaks of specialized scavenging birds.
+In 1996, Lehman and Langston rejected the scavenging hypothesis, pointing out that the lower jaw bent so strongly downwards that even when it closed completely a gap of over 5cm (02inches) remained between it and the upper jaw, making it very different from the hooked beaks of specialized scavenging birds.
 They suggested that, with its long neck vertebrae and long toothless jaws, Quetzalcoatlus fed like modern-day skimmers, catching fish during flight while cleaving the waves with its beak.
-While this skim-feeding view became widely accepted, it was not subjected to scientific research until 2007 when a study showed that, for such large pterosaurs, it was not a viable method because the energy costs would be too high due to excessive drag.
+While this skim-feeding view became widely accepted, it was not subjected to scientific research until 2007, when a study showed that, for such large pterosaurs, it was not a viable method because the energy costs would be too high due to excessive drag.
 In 2008, pterosaur workers Mark Witton and Darren Naish published an examination of possible feeding habits and ecology of azhdarchids.
 Witton and Naish noted that most azhdarchid remains are found in inland deposits far from seas or other large bodies of water required for skimming.
 Additionally, the beak, jaw, and neck anatomy are unlike those of any known skimming animal.
 Rather, they concluded that azhdarchids were more likely terrestrial stalkers, similar to modern storks, and that they probably hunted small vertebrates on land or in small streams.
-Additionally, Quetzalcoatlus had the ability to turn its head 180 degrees which would allow it to be more adept at finding prey and preventing ambushes from foes.
-Though Quetzalcoatlus, like other pterosaurs, was a quadruped when on the ground, Quetzalcoatlus and other azhdarchids have fore and hind limb proportions more similar to modern running ungulate mammals than to their smaller cousins, implying that they were uniquely suited to a terrestrial lifestyle.

-Quetzalcoatlus northropi is found in plains deposits, being likely a solitary hunter, while Q. lawsoni is found in great numbers in alkaline lakes, and likely lived like modern gregarious wading birds.[5]
+Quetzalcoatlus northropi is found in plains deposits, likely being a solitary hunter.
+Q. lawsoni, however, is found in great numbers in facies that likely represent alkaline lakes.
+It may have lived like modern gregarious wading birds, feeding on small invertebrates such as annelids, crustaceans and insects that inhabit environments.[11]

 Flight